Regional Expert Paper Series

 • For the Public: The initiative aims to produce high quality, accessible data from the region that is useful to academics, journalists, policy makers, attorneys, students and others with an interest in understanding the nuanced conditions in Central America and Mexico.

-The Expert Series is curated by anthropologists Amelia Frank-Vitale (Princeton) and Lauren Heidbrink (CSU-Long Beach), under the direction of CeMeCA director Nara Milanich.
+The Expert Series is curated by anthropologists Amelia Frank-Vitale (Barnard) and Lauren Heidbrink (CSU-Long Beach), under the direction of CeMeCA director Nara Milanich.
 To contribute, please see our CFP and email: Amelia Frank-Vitale at [email protected] and Lauren Heidbrink at [email protected].

 For more information about the series, please see this Call for Papers.